 Indigo dye may rub off onto the skin or other surfaces, please be mindful and avoid contact with light surfaces especially on the first few wears and before washing.

 Merino is the perfect marriage of beauty and performance, it looks and feels amazing and is therefore no surprise that it’s used from haute couture to military apparel.
+Machine washable, wrinkle resistant, stain resistant, zero itch and zero bad odour wear after wear.
 We are huge merino lovers.
 Because of its enduring elegance Merino is central to the King and Tuckfield collection.
 This unique wool fibre has many special properties:

-Long lasting due to its outstanding resilience King and Tuckfield Merino comes from the finest quality yarns and is sustainably sourced from New Zealand.
+Long lasting due to its outstanding resilience, King and Tuckfield Merino comes from the finest quality yarns and is sustainably sourced from New Zealand.
+New Zealand wool is often known for it's longer staple, and naturally soft feel.
+This is due in part to both the altitude and vegetation available to herds

 Caring for your Merino T-shirt